 Red Ribbon Week at Best Drug Rehabilitation

-Best Drug Rehabilitation has agreed recently to help out with Red Ribbon Week, an annual event held in the end of October to promote awareness and work on the prevention of drug and alcohol abuse and addiction.
-Red Ribbon Week has been a popular event nationwide for decades now, but this is the first year that Best Drug Rehabilitation has had the opportunity to participate, and needless to say the staff of the rehab center are thrilled to be a part of the campaign.
+Best Drug Rehabilitation has agreed recently to help out with Red Ribbon Week, an annual event held at the end of October to promote awareness and work on the prevention of drug and alcohol abuse and addiction.
+Red Ribbon Week has been a popular event nationwide for decades now, but this is the first year that Best Drug Rehabilitation has had the opportunity to participate, and the staff of the rehab center is thrilled to be a part of the campaign.

 The Red Ribbon Week theme this year was initially created by Kristopher “Jeremiah” Oakes and Logan Brehm, sixth graders at Claysburg-Kimmel Elementary School in Claysburg, Pennsylvania, but the program itself has been around since 1985.

 As for some history on the program, the National Family Partnership organized the first Nationwide Red Ribbon Campaign many, many years ago.
 NFP provides drug awareness by sponsoring the annual National Red Ribbon Campaign all across the nation, with more and more communities and rehab centers, like Best Drug Rehabilitation, getting involved every year.
 Since its beginning in 1985, the Red Ribbon has touched the lives of millions of people around the world to raise awareness on staying away from drugs or alcohol or on providing them with help and succor in their time of need.
 It all started for the Red Ribbon Week in response to the murder of DEA Agent Enrique Camarena, an act that caused angered and grieving parents and youth in communities all across the country to begin wearing Red Ribbons as a symbol of their commitment to raise awareness of the mass killing and irreparable destruction that is caused by drugs in America.